vis-kid/octopress_drafts_previewer/source/_posts/2015-11-22-Middleman-03-Podcast-01.markdown

 middleman init --template=blog
 ```

-This will update your **matcha_nerdz** folder. **config.rb** and your index template get updated.
+This will update your **matcha_nerdz** folder. **.config.rb** and your index template get a little update as well.
 On top of that you get new templates for your feed, tags page, calendar page, an example article and a new layout.
 Check the output from the terminal:

 ``` bash
 identical  .gitignore